Utah's Administrative Rulemaking Process

 A Summary of the Path a Proposed Rule Takes

 A proposed rule is the most common type of administrative rule filing.
 This page provides a brief summary of the proposed rule process.
-A graphical version of this pages is available in PDF format.
 This process is formally outlined in Section 63G-3-301 and elsewhere in Title 63G, Chapter 3.
-The requirements for other types of rulemaking actions (120-Day (Emergency) Rules, Five-Year Reviews and Extensions, etc.) vary (see Title 63G, Chapter 3).
-More detailed information about the rulemaking process and the other types of rulemaking actions is available in the Rulewriting Manual for Utah.
+The requirements for other types of rulemaking actions, including 120-Day (Emergency) Rules, Five-Year Reviews and Extensions, vary (see Title 63G, Chapter 3).

 Participants in the process include:

-• the Governor's Office of Planning and Budget; and
+• the Governor's Office of Management and Budget

 The rulemaking process is intended to provide transparency to state administrative rules.
 The process provides: